Why do great ideas fail to become great products?

 • Designed to handle large-scale programs: whether you have 20 ideas from a team session or 200 submissions from a company-wide hackathon, the template applies consistent criteria across all of them without additional work per idea.

-• The same nine criteria appear in the Hackathon Assessment Template-creating scoring continuity across the innovation pipeline, from pre-hackathon ideation all the way through to event judging.
+• The same nine criteria appear in the Hackathon Assessment Template - creating scoring continuity across the innovation pipeline.
+The same model is used in the AI-era hackathon judging framework for consistent evaluation.

-• Transparency is its most undervalued feature: when contributors understand the criteria their ideas are assessed against, they submit better ideas and accept assessment outcomes with more confidence, which is essential for maintaining participation in ongoing innovation programs.
+• Transparency is its most undervalued feature: when contributors understand the criteria their ideas are assessed against, they submit better ideas and accept assessment outcomes with more confidence.

 Key Takeaway